Rays vs. Blue Jays Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has recorded 53 hits with seven doubles, a triple, 11 home runs and 25 walks.
+- Arozarena has 54 hits with seven doubles, a triple, 11 home runs and 26 walks.
 He has driven in 37 runs with five stolen bases.

 Arozarena Recent Games